My Fat is Better Than Your Fat!

 What Are Omega-6 Fatty Acids?

 The primary omega-6 PUFA found in the diet is linoleic acid (LA).
-Linoleic acid is an essential fatty acid, which is converted to another type of omega-6 PUFA called arachidonic acid (AA) (Wikipedia).
-Arachidonic acid and EPA serve as precursors to an important group of signalling molecules known as the eicosanoids (Wikipedia).
+Linoleic acid is an essential fatty acid, which is converted to another type of omega-6 PUFA called arachidonic acid (AA or ARA).
+Arachidonic acid and EPA serve as precursors to an important group of signalling molecules known as the eicosanoids.

 Eicosanoids derived from AA increase inflammation and can increase the intensity and duration of pain and fever.
-The eicosanoids derived from EPA are what gives omega-3 PUFA its anti-inflammatory properties 11 12.
-The balance of these two types of eicosanoids has important implications for your body’s inflammatory response.
-Inflammation increases as the ratio of omega-6 to omega-3 fatty acids in your diet increases.
-Stated in another way, too much Omega-6 in the diet leaves your body in a permanent “state of inflammation”.
+The eicosanoids derived from EPA are what gives omega-3 PUFA its anti-inflammatory properties 10 11 .
+The balance of these two types of eicosanoids has important implications for the body’s inflammatory response.
+Inflammation increases as the ratio of omega-6 to omega-3 fatty acids in the diet increases.
+Stated in another way, too much Omega-6 in the diet leaves the body in a “permanent state of inflammation”.

 Key point to remember – Omega-6 fatty acids are necessary for proper brain function.
 They can also help treat rheumatoid arthritis and minimize symptoms of ADHD.